moodle/devdocs/docs/apis/plugintypes/repository/index.md

 #### get_reference_details($reference, $filestatus = 0)

 Returns human-readable information about where the original file is stored (to be displayed in the filepicker properties box).

-It is usually prefixed with repository name and semicolon (for example 'Myrepository: <http://url.to.file'>). `$reference` is the 'source' output by `get_listing`. <!-- cspell:disable -->`$filestatus`<!-- cspell:enable --> can be either 0 (OK - default) or 666 (source file missing).
+This is usually prefixed with the repository name, and a semicolon.
+For example: `Myrepository: http://url.to.file`.

+- `$reference` is the 'source' output by `get_listing`
+- `$filestatus` can be either `0` (OK - default) or `666` (source file missing).

 <details>
   <summary>View example</summary>